Sarah Churchill (actress): Acting career

 Churchill is best known for her role in the film Royal Wedding (1951) as Anne Ashmond, romantic interest of Fred Astaire as Tom Bowen.
 In the same year, she had her own television show.
 She also appeared in He Found a Star (1941), Spring Meeting (1941), All Over the Town (1949), Fabian of the Yard (1954) and Serious Charge (1959).

 On 17 November 1950, Churchill starred in "Witness for the Prosecution", an episode of the American TV program Danger.
+She had a talk show on Sunday afternoons on CBS-TV in 1951.
+A review in Time magazine described it as "a pleasantly informal 15 minutes of conversation and anecdote".
 She appeared on both the Jack Benny radio and television programmes.
 On television, she appeared on the episode "How Jack Met Rochester".

 In 1960, she appeared as Lisa Grayson in the play "The Night Life of a Virile Potato" by Gloria Russell at the Lyric Theatre, Hammersmith, London.

 In 1961, she appeared as Rosalind in Shakespeare's As You Like It at the Pembroke-in-the-round Theatre in West Croydon.
 Her parents were noted as paying a surprise visit to watch her performance, which was almost entirely attended by Croydon schoolchildren.
 Her father, who sat in the front row of an in-the-round performance and so was highly visible throughout, fell asleep.